DanielBaquero28/monty/README.md

 Lines are of the type `opcode [argument]`.
 Current opcodes are:
 1. Push: push onto stack.
 This OPCODE is the only one requiring an argument. must be an integer.
+2. Pall : print all stack
+3. pop : pop the value at the top of the stack
+4. pint : peek the top of the stack

 ### Credits